Sunday, December 22, 2024

 2. Secondary Market Purchases

 The best way for most investors to buy securities issued by U.K. companies is on the secondary market through an online broker.
-Most brokers offer a wide selection of corporate bonds, listing key details such as the coupon rate, maturity date, and price.
+Most brokers offer a wide selection of corporate securities, listing key details such as the coupon rate, maturity date, and price.
 This transparency helps investors make informed decisions.

 Cost of Buying Bonds